xxwilliam/xxwilliam/README.md

-- 👋 Hi, I’m @xxwilliam hansen
+- 👋 Hi, I’m @xxwilliam hansen, My ID is s3927616,
 - 👀 I’m interested in making birthday cakes,cyber security,fixing cars,collecting watches,watching football,
 - 🌱 I’m currently learning introduction to IT,and then after this course i will be studying introduction to programming.
 - 💞️ I’m looking to collaborate on how to make people safe from internet preditors
-- 📫 How to reach me my email is xxtroy71@yahoo.com.au
+- 📫 How to reach me my email is xxtroy71@yahoo.com.au, Github public repository url is https://github.com/xxwilliam?tab=repositories ,https://github.com/xxwilliam ,
 -
 <!---My interest in IT has come from 2 incidents that came from 2 friends who were being misslead.
 <!---The 1st incident happened when a friend who i will call N was chatting to a guy online in the USA.She was becoming in love with the guy